sudo-riyad/Docker_SDN_Network_in_Mininet/README.md

 ## This is the implemetation and documentation for implenemting Network Slicing through RYU SDN controller in SDN data plane in Containernet emulator for Mobile Computing project

-### The followings is the architectural overview of SDN network implementation and Security Testing of Data Plane with SNORT IDs.
+### The followings is the architectural overview of SDN network implementation and Security Testing of Data Plane with SNORT IDS.

 In this experiment, six Open vSwitch (OVS) is used to build the core network and three other switches used for providing access network to the data centre and to host machines.
 The given figure is the network topology for slicing the network.